-‘There were strong ones and there were weak ones, but the smart ones were the real winners.’
+‘There were sincere ones and there were moral ones, but the connected one was the real winner.’
 Was the early assessment of the results of the polls for Governor of Oregon State.
-Henry listened and shrugged off the reports and knew they lost another opportunity for real advancement.
+Henry listened and shrugged off the reports and knew they had lost another opportunity for real advancement.
 His disgust for humans and their short-sighted selfish decisions was reconfirmed once again by their failure to act.
 He felt doomed.

 So, Henry returned to his home in Portland and put his house up for sale.
 He needed to find a place where people were willing to see the reality of our planet in distress.
 But where?
 Henry was a plumber by trade so moving was made easier because he could create work wherever he moved.
 But where?

 Years ago, Henry developed a personal method for helping himself make tough decisions.
 He used it to select his occupation as a plumber.
 He used it when he decided to move to Oregon from Arizona when he was fresh out of high school.
 It was something that was passed on to him from his American Indian grandmother when he was very young.

 Grandmother called it Consulting The Ancestors.
 When she taught him, it was an experience that stayed with him at a deep level.
 It began one day when grandmother decided Henry was ready.
 She told his parents that Henry and her were going on a camping trip for a few days.
 She drove them to the Arizona deserts in July.
 Henry was well aware that July in Arizona was a challenging experience.
 Days were often so hot that temperatures were above 110 degrees, but the nights with the summer breezes were wonderful and refreshing.
 He remembered them wearing shorts and t-shirts and putting up a large tent that looked like an authentic Indian tepee.
 There was plenty of water and fruit but little else to eat.
 Grandmother was a woman of few words.
 She once said ‘words are only useful for knowledge, never for wisdom.’